Project I.D.E.A. Media Club | Summer 2025 Registration Open

 • Gain free access to events and a wealth of further career-enriching opportunities.

 Members can select and enrol in their desired segment(s), choosing from Filmmaking, Photography, Journalism, Content Creation or any other class on offer.
 They are taught primarily via projects, gaining empirical content useful in their design portfolios required by universities or prospective employers.
-Project I.D.E.A. is home to 14-21-year-olds enrolled in high-school or college/university.
+Project I.D.E.A. is home to 14-21-year-olds enrolled in school or working.
 University graduates are also welcome to apply.